SFC Winners

 Was: Game Abandoned (Granard v Mullinalaghta)

-The names of all winners and finalists are displayed in the roll of honour in line with the name used by those clubs at the time of that final, to preserve that historic record.
+We attempt to show winners and finalists with the name used at the time of the final, to preserve that historic record.
+More on Club Clarifications here.

 The following name clarifications apply to SFC finalists down the years: